illustration

 • Don’t just show me the finished product.
 I want to see the messy process and all the work and research that was put into land on that shiny polished design.
 Tell me the problem you were trying to solve, your role, any constraints, project timeline, changes from iteration to iteration, and how the research informed the design.

 So what do these excerpts tell us?
-First off, we need to approach our portfolios like a product and think of recruiters as our users.
+First off, we need to approach our UX portfolios like a product and think of recruiters as our users.
 UX principles tell us that products should meet users’ needs, provide context, and be accessible, among other things.
-Tailor your portfolio to deliver the most important information about you as well as highlight some of your qualities that recruiters might be looking for — make it easy for the user to navigate your product.
+Tailor your UX portfolio to deliver the most important information about you as well as highlight some of your qualities that recruiters might be looking for — make it easy for the user to navigate your product.

 So now that we’ve got the big picture aspect out of the way let's focus on your project.
 Here are a few essential rules we recommend you follow when creating your first portfolio project: